How stapling impacts new APS employees

 On 7 March 2021, the rules around what contributions can be received in PSSap and PSSap Ancillary accounts changed.
 It’s important to properly understand these rules, because with stapling, a PSSap or PSSap Ancillary account may become the stapled fund for some new employees.

 Before the changes, PSSap was a more restricted fund.
-You can read about the old rules here.

 The new PSSap changes means there are two main categories of PSSap customers that you may interact with: